 If they don’t already exist in your new organisation then, it’s up to you to start building those bridges between sales and marketing.

-Simply by using the same CRM system, you could win newfound visibility of the campaigns that your marketing colleagues are running for example, and use these insights to dictate the timing of your follow-up calls and direct the content of conversations, helping you to deliver more personalised, joined-up and effective interactions.
+Simply by using the same CRM system, you could win newfound visibility of the campaigns that your marketing colleagues are running for example, and use these insights to dictate the timing of your follow-up calls and direct the content of conversations, helping you to deliver more personalized, joined-up and effective interactions.
 As sales improve as a result, it will be a win-win for everyone.

 The Final Word